xogroup/felicity/README.md

 */
 ```

-the skeleton can then be used to generate a randomized example of valid values:
+the instance can then be used to generate a randomized example of valid values:
 ```JavaScript
 let felicityExample = felicityInstance.example();